 If you have a septic, you should have an effluent filter.
 Older systems may not be outfitted with an effluent filter, but you can – and should – add one.
+And when you have one you need to ensure that you’re regularly cleaning your effluent filter for optimal performance.

 What is an effluent filter?
 It’s a filter in your septic tank that prevents solid waste (yep – it’s exactly what you think it is) from entering your septic bed.
 Here’s an example.
 It needs to be cleaned at least once per year, or more depending on the usage of the system.